 At least part of that problem is solved by quality sourcing.
 Rebel Coast sources its grapes from Sonoma Valley before infusing them with fast-acting THC that has an impressive onset of approximately 15 minutes from the point of consumption.
 House of Saka gets its grapes from select vineyards in Napa Valley, sourcing Chardonnay varietals for Saka White and Saka Spark labels, and pinot noirs for Saka Pink.

-Rebel Coast endeavors to limit the taste of cannabis in its products based on customer feedback, while House of Saka reintroduces natural cannabis essences and terpenes (aromatic compounds) that mimic alcohol flavor profiles back into its drinks after they’ve been de-alcoholized.
+Rebel Coast, which also launched a line of hard seltzers, endeavors to limit the taste of cannabis in its products based on customer feedback, while House of Saka reintroduces natural cannabis essences and terpenes (aromatic compounds) that mimic alcohol flavor profiles back into its drinks after they’ve been de-alcoholized.

 Then there’s the question about consumption and striking a balance between tapping into cannabis’ rumored benefits of relaxation and mood elevation without getting too incapacitated.
 The good news is that, unlike other cannabis-infused edibles, beverages are highly metered.
 All of Rebel Coast’s canned wines (Sparkling Sauvage and Sparkling Pink Passion, plus non-carbonated versions of each) come with 10 milligrams of THC in a 12-ounce can, while House of Saka’s Pink has 40 milligrams of THC and five milligrams of CBD per bottle.